 Measure data may be submitted by individual MIPS eligible clinicians, groups, or third-party intermediaries.
 The listed denominator criteria are used to identify the intended patient population.
 The numerator options included in this specification are used to submit the quality actions as allowed by the measure.
 The quality-data codes listed do not need to be submitted by MIPS eligible clinicians, groups, or third-party intermediaries that utilize this modality for submissions; however, these codes may be submitted for those third-party intermediaries that utilize Medicare Part B claims data.
 For more information regarding Application Programming Interface (API), please refer to the Quality Payment Program (QPP) website.

-All females of childbearing potential (12years and older) with a diagnosis of epilepsy
+All females, including all individuals of childbearing potential (12 years and older) with a diagnosis of epilepsy

 Denominator Criteria (Eligible Cases):